MIDDLE SCHOOL EVENTS

 During a a Career Day area business people speak about their career path and experiences to a group of students.
-Students get to select which seminar to attend based on their interests.
+Students can select which seminar to attend based on their interests.
 Career Days range from half an hour to half a day.

 Career Fairs are broader than Career Days.
-Area professionals setup booths in the school cafeteria or gym, with the students selecting which booths to visit, depending on their interests.
+Area professionals setup booths in a county-centralized location, with the students selecting which booths to visit, depending on their interests.
 This type of event encourages students to work on communication skills by interacting with a business person in small groups or one on one.

 Business people share their career path and experience with a small group or an entire classroom.
 Speakers can open students to opportunities they may never have considered and inform them about educational and experiential requirements for a particular career field.

 The culminating activity to our Business Etiquette program: a focus on preparing to enter the workforce with discussion on resumes, cover letters, applications, and interviewing.
 Whether you're trying to get a part-time job or getting ready for college interviews, the mock interview process will allow you to practice your interviewing skills before the real thing.

 Worksite Tours for Kirkwood Academy & Career Education-focused Classes